How to Fix ‘Can’t insert explicit value for identity column in table’

 Creating a table named “person”

-SET IDENTITY_INSERT <database name> . <schema name>. <table name> { OFF | ON }
+SET IDENTITY_INSERT <database name>. <schema name>. <table name> { OFF | ON }

-Error 1: Set identity_insert OFF
+Error 1: IDENTITY_INSERT Set to OFF

-Execute the following code in the query tab.
+Execute this code in the query tab:

 Solution:

-Error 2: Set identity_insert ON
+Error 2: IDENTITY_INSERT Set to ON

 Solution:

-Execute the following code in the query tab
+Execute this code in the query tab:

 ABOUT THE AUTHOR